Blue Ridge Birding Tours

 Private Birding Tours of the best birding spots in the High Country of North Carolina.

 The Blue Ridge Mountains are home to an incredible diversity of birds thanks to a wide range of habitats and an incredible change in elevation.
 We are expert birders and naturalists with years of experience and keen eyes for spotting all sorts of wildlife.
-In addition we offer gourmet meals prepared ahead of time, so you can enjoy a delicious lunch without having to head back into town.

 Blue Ridge Birding offers a wide range of tour options that can be customized to any birding level.
 Whether you want to go for a guided hike on a great trail to see what birds we can find or if you are targeting that one species for your life list we can create an experience that perfectly fits your schedule and interests.